-LOCATION AND CONTACT INFORMATION .4
+OC ATION AND CONTACT INFORMATION 4

-ACADEMIC INFORMATION & POLICIES
+ACA DEMIC INFORMATION & POLICIES

-1. School name and address
+School name and address

-2. Address of central office if different from the address of the school
+Address of central office if different from the address of the school

 3. School Website Address

-4. Governing Bodies (Statement of Ownership) DBI
+4. J 1/

 5. Names of Administrators, Directors, Managers, Instructional Supervisors

 6. A Word from the President

 7. Memberships, Partnerships and Licenses

 8. Instructors and their approved subject matter

-9. Calendar of school holidays, vacation periods, and dates of each term or semester including clas
+9. J

-schedules
+40 schedules

-10. Enrollment dates and entrance requirements for each program .8
+Enrollment dates and entrance requirements for each program 8

-11. ACADEMIC PROGRAMS
+11 .
+ACADEMIC PROGRAMS 0

 Foundational Biblical Studies

 - Program Transitional Information

-Advanced Biblical Studies.

-10. COURSE DESCRIPTIONS -14
+10 Advanced Biblical Studies COURSE DESCRIPTIONS

-11.COURSE ENROLLMENT SCHEDULE 4 -
+COURSE ENROLLMENT SCHEDULE .11-14

-Fall
+11. Fall 15

 Winter

 Spring

-12. Statement of Purpose.
+12 Statement of Purpose

-13. Policy relative to absences, leaves, tardiness, make-up work, and suspension for unsatisfactory w
+Policy relative to absences, leaves, tardiness, make-up work, and suspension for unsatisfactor

-or attendance and re-entrance conditions
+or attendance and re-entrance conditions •

-14. Grading system and reentrance conditions
+Grading system and reentrance conditions

-15. Whether credit is allowed for previous education and training
+Whether credit is allowed for previous education and training

-16. Rules of student conduct and conditions for probation or dismissal.
+Rules of student conduct and conditions for probation or dismissal

-17. DBI Online Courses

-18. Registration Fee and Cost per Class for student activities, laboratories, rentals, deposits, and other observed.
+Registration Fee and Cost per Class for student activities, laboratories, rentals, deposits, and

-charges .20
+charges

+Graduation requirements and that a certificate or diploma is awarded, and Graduation Fee

-19. Type (s) of certificate (s) or diploma (s) issued
+19. Type (s) of certificate (s) or diploma (s) issued 20

-20. Student Records and Transcript Information
+20. Student Records and Transcript Information 20

+Financial Information

-22. Equipment to be furnished by the school
+Equipment to be furnished by the school

-23. Withdrawal and Refund Policy
+Withdrawal and Refund Policy

-24. Placement Assistance and Health Services.
+Placement Assistance and Health Services

-25. Complaints
+25. Complaints 21